-While it can be alarming to notice blood in the bathroom when you least expect it, there are some rational explanations — and not all of them are as dire as you may be thinking.
+While it can be alarming and distressing to notice blood in the bathroom when you least expect it, there are some rational explanations — and not all of them are as dire as you may be thinking.
 In fact, while not experienced by every mom, some level of bloody discharge during pregnancy is actually pretty common.

 Read on to learn about what bleeding or spotting during pregnancy can mean, what other symptoms to watch for, and when to worry.

 Any bleeding that occurs outside your normal menstrual period is commonly referred to as breakthrough bleeding (source).